carbon-design-system/carbon-platform/docs/working-with-dependencies.md

 > Note: Running npm install twice during this helps to eliminate wildcard versions from showing up
 > in the package-lock.json file.

+> Note: Avoid picking up "rc" releases of Carbon packages, if possible.

 To update the node modules only for a specific workspace, from the top-level in the repo, run:

 ```
 $ npm --workspace <workspace_path> update
 ```

+### Things to check/run after updating node modules

+- Run the project-wide linter/formatter (`lint`)
+- Run project-wide unit tests (`test`)
+- Build all packages and services (`all:build`)
+- Spot check of the web-app running locally
+- (Optional) Docker builds of the services

 ## Info about the "base" workspace